 What can you do with your major?

 Do you want to learn more about the many career options for someone with a degree in your primary field of study?
-Visit the Career Services website’s Majors to Jobs webpage to find information on career paths, career assessment tools, and more.
+Visit Carthage’s Areas of Study page to find information on majors and minors, curriculum experiences, and more!

 How real members of the Carthage community found their paths